alwnraj/tictactoe-comp/README.md

 # tictactoe-comp
-Tic-Tac-Toe game only against computer
+Tic-Tac-Toe game only against computer.
+This is a single player tic-tac-toe game made using python.